Regular subcategories in bounded derived categories of affine schemes: Notation, definitions and background material

 \subsection{Dualizing complex}

-Recall that a \emph{dualizing complex} on $X$ is an object $\DD \in D^b(\coh X)$ such that the functor $R\mathcal Hom(-,\DD)$ induces an involution on the category $D^b(\coh X)$.
+Recall that a \emph{dualizing complex} on $X$ is an object $\DD \in D^b(\coh X)$ such that the functor $R\mathcal Hom(-,\DD)$ induces an involutive anti-autoequivalence on the category $D^b(\coh X)$.
 It is known that if $\DD$ exists it is unique up to tensoring with a line bundle and a shift, see \cite[V.3]{Ha}.
-It is also known that the same functor induces an involution of the category $D_{\coh} (X)$ and defines an anti-equivalence between the categories $D^-_{\coh}(X)$ and $D^+_{\coh} (X)$.
+It is also known that the same functor induces an involutive anti-autoequivalence of the category $D_{\coh} (X)$ and defines an anti-equivalence between the categories $D^-_{\coh}(X)$ and $D^+_{\coh} (X)$.
 The dualizing complex is known to exist for example if $R$ is a complete local Noetherian ring, see \cite[V.10]{Ha}.